UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 {:toc}

 ## Introduction
-Understanding street-level things through segmentation is crucial to autonoumous driving, urban mapping, and robot perception.
-And it is especially important to segment fine-grained urban structures because a lot of what makes a street safe, legal, and navigable lives in small, easily misses detailed.
+Understanding street-level scenes through segmentation is crucial to autonoumous driving, urban mapping, and robot perception.
+And it is especially important when it comes to segment fine-grained urban structures because a lot of what makes a street safe, legal, and navigable lives in small, easily missed details.
 So, here is the core question we want to investigate in this project: How to improve the semantic segmentation performance on those fine-grained urban structures?

 ### Dataset
 Cityscapes is a large-scale, widely used dataset for understanding complex urban environments, featuring diverse street scenes from many cities with high-quality pixel-level annotations for tasks like semantic segmentation and instance segmentation.
+It contains 30 classes and many of them are considered to be fine-grained urban structures, thus this dataset is a perfect choice for this project.

-In this project, we remapped all categories in cityscapes to a consistent six-class scheme - fence, car, vegetation, pole, traffic sign, and traffic light.
+We remapped all categories in cityscapes to a consistent six-class scheme - fence, car, vegetation, pole, traffic sign, and traffic light.
 All of the classes are fine-grained urban structures.
 We define an additional implicit background class which are default to ignore by setting their pixel values to zero.

 ### Evaluation Metrics
 We evaluate the performance of models using both per-class intersection over union (IoU) and mean intersection over union (mIoU).
+IoU measures the overlap between the predicted bounding box and the ground truth bounding box.
 The equation of calculating IoU is given as follows:

 $$\mathrm{IoU}(A,B)=\frac{|A\cap B|}{|A\cup B|}$$